FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/features.rst

 where any given model object is located in the control (since it never deals with the whole list of objects), so these model level operations are not available to it.

 Searching on the sort column
 ----------------------------

 When a user types into a normal ListCtrl, the control tries to find the first row where the value in cell 0 begins with the character that the user typed.
+[This feature is not supported by a standard ListCtrl on all platforms, but it is supported on all platforms by ObjectListView].

 ObjectListView extends this idea so that the searching can be done on the column by which the control is sorted (the "sort column").
 If your music collection is sorted by "Album"